What to expect at a Long Beach Symphony Orchestra concert

 What to wear?
-According to our Music Director, Enrique Arturo Diemecke, “come in shorts if you want, but come!”
-Practically speaking, although you won’t be turned away in shorts or jeans, you may be more comfortable dressing up a little.
+Many guests wear business clothes or slightly dressy casual clothes, but you'll see everything from khakis with a nice shirt to dresses and suits.
+Although you won’t be turned away if you arrive in shorts or jeans, you may be more comfortable dressing up a little.
 It’s a grand affair and a who’s who around town, so go ahead and dress up for a nice night on the town.
 Strong perfumes can be distracting to those around you, so please take it easy.

 All ages are welcome, but experience tells us that small children do not have the patience to sit through an entire concert without disturbing others.
 Please use your judgment.
 We don’t recommend classics concerts for children under about eight years old.

 If you are two minutes late, you might have to wait until a piece is finished so you may be seated without disturbing others.
 Because the parking garage entrance gets a little backed up closer to the concert start time, it is best to arrive at least 20 minutes early.